 MaaS Investment Fund

-The aim of the Fund is to test, in a practical application, the viability of MaaS in Scotland.
+Established in 2019, the aim of the Fund was to test, in a practical application, the viability of MaaS in Scotland.

-It will support projects that aim to develop innovative digital data driven solutions, to provide better access to simple and flexible transport options for people, making public transport an easy alternative to using a car.
+It supported projects that aimed to develop innovative digital data driven solutions, to provide better access to simple and flexible transport options for people, making public transport an easy alternative to using a car.